Aerospace Bristol: 2016

-On 26 May 2016, Aerospace Bristol held a ground-breaking ceremony to mark the start of construction of the new Concorde hangar.
-On 15 September, HRH The Princess Royal became the Patron of Aerospace Bristol for the next two years.
+On 26 May, Aerospace Bristol held a ground-breaking ceremony to mark the start of construction of the new Concorde hangar.
+On 15 September, Princess Anne became the patron of Aerospace Bristol for the next two years.
 On 13 October, she visited the site to attend a 'topping out' ceremony celebrating a major milestone in the construction.

 2017

-7 February saw the move of Concorde Alpha Foxtrot into the new purpose-built hangar at Aerospace Bristol.
-On 8 March 2017, a Sea Harrier was delivered to the museum site, airlifted by an RAF Chinook, for display in the exhibition.
+On 7 February, Concorde Alpha Foxtrot was moved into the purpose-built hangar at Aerospace Bristol.
+On 8 March, a Sea Harrier was delivered to the museum site, airlifted by an RAF Chinook, for display in the exhibition.
 On 16 August, the Red Arrows performed a flypast in Concorde formation whilst members of the public formed the shape of Concorde on the ground.
 On 17 October, Aerospace Bristol opened its doors to the public.

 2023

-In 2023, South Gloucestershire Council wrote off up to £315,900 of a 10-year £470,000 loan to the Bristol Aerospace Collection Trust, and made a £154,000 grant over four years to help restore the number of school visits, in what was termed a "rescue package" following the COVID-19 pandemic.
+South Gloucestershire Council wrote off up to £315,900 of a ten-year £470,000 loan to the Bristol Aerospace Collection Trust, and made a £154,000 grant over four years to help restore the number of school visits, in what was termed a "rescue package" following the COVID-19 pandemic.